bespoken/bespoken-docs/end-to-end/guide.md

   - prompt: Hi {name}, welcome to the skill.
 You have {points} points
 ```

-Then inside the [filter](#filtering-during-test) you can set the resolve method to return:
+Then inside the [filter](#filtering-during-test), you can set the resolve method to return:
  - a string
  - a number
  - a promise resolving in a string or a number